mathewgomas-alfred/mathewgomas.io/general_concepts/projection/axonometric.rst

 .. image:: /images/category_projection/projection_image_24.png
    :align: center

-Use the grid to setup two parallel rulers that represent both diagonals (you can snap them with the :kbd:`Shift + S`):
+Use the grid to setup two parallel rulers that represent both diagonals (you can snap them with the :kbd:`Shift + S` shortcut):

 .. image:: /images/category_projection/projection_image_25.png
    :align: center